 Warning: Not All Desiccated Liver is Healthy

-In the past few years there has been a growing number of individuals and companies taking interest in traditional superfoods like liver.
+In the past few years, there has been a growing number of individuals and companies taking an interest in traditional superfoods like liver.
 As the health benefits of a nutrient-dense diet become more widely acknowledged, more and more people are reconsidering the importance of organ meats in the diet.

 Overall this movement is highly beneficial for individuals, farmers and the environment.

-Unfortunately, certain producers of desiccated liver supplements refine, fortify or concentrate their products in a way that artificially inflates nutrient values, bulks up protein content or reduces fat.
+Unfortunately, certain producers of desiccated liver supplements refine, fortify or concentrate their products in a way that artificially inflates nutrient values, bulks up protein content or reduce fat.